headshot2017/libadx-nds/README.md

 ## Information

-When playing an ADX file, it is decoded on the ARM7, allowing you to run game logic on the ARM9 uninterrupted.
+When playing an ADX file, it is decoded on the ARM7, allowing to run game logic on the ARM9 uninterrupted.

-The ADX quality can go up to 48000 Hz 128 kbps, with no lag.<br/>
+The ADX quality has been tested up to 48000 Hz 128 kbps, with no lag.<br/>
 Higher kbps quality may be possible, but it has not been tested.

 ## Credits